JayShende/Pollaro/learnings.md

 ## Frontend Learings

 1. Layout how the Layout is made ie the space between haeder and main , where the header has a fixed posostion and an fixed height the main takes the entire remaining height
+2. The Form how it is Being Created and how the hook is getting the presigned url and uploading the files -> understand and document this 🟥🟥🟥

 ## 🔹 4.
 Summary